WeWeb has gained popularity in the no-code space, but users often face challenges that hinder their development journey.

 - Support for one-time and recurring payments

-- User authentication
+- User authentication and role-based access control

-- Custom domains
+- Custom domains and white-labeling

-- Team collaboration and sharing
+- Team collaboration with unlimited collaborators

 Pros